How to Set Up OpenClaw on a Hetzner VPS — Complete Guide (2026)

 curl -LsSf https://astral.sh/uv/install.sh | sh

-# Chromium + Playwright (if you want web scraping)
+# Chromium + Playwright (if you want web scraping/browser automation)

 npx playwright install --with-deps chromium